pkerpedjiev/emptypipes/_posts/2014-10-02-vim-python-snippets.md

 {% endhighlight %}

-This will create the main function and position the cursor within the ``usage`` string thus priming the author to write a quick documentation of what this script will do.
+This will create the main function and position the cursor within the ``usage`` string thus making it a snap to write some quick documentation of what this script will do.
 The ``num_args`` variable is there to make sure the user enters the right number of arguments.
 Otherwise the script exits with an error.
 The rest of the processing code should go directly after the `if` statement.
 When scripts are written in this manner,